wellyremigio/biased_tales/README.md

 # Biased Tales

 Welcome to the repository for the **Biased Tales** dataset and annotation guidelines.
-The dataset also available on Hugging Face:
+The dataset is also available on Hugging Face:

 👉 [Donya/biased_tales](https://huggingface.co/datasets/Donya/biased_tales)

 ## 📂 Dataset Overview